 Although some people never grow up, many of us have this uncanny ability to handle situations more tactfully than we would have when we were younger.
 We find this to be the case with Joseph and his brothers in this week's Torah portion.
 We're at the point in the story where Judah pleads on behalf of his brother, Benjamin.
-Afterwards, Joseph ordered everyone except the brothers to reveal the room, and Joseph reveals his true identity (Genesis 45:1).
+Afterwards, Joseph ordered everyone except the brothers to leave the room, and Joseph reveals his true identity (Genesis 45:1).
 Instead of throwing the book at the brothers or exacting revenge, Joseph told his brothers not to grieve because G-d had "sent Joseph before them to preserve life (Genesis 45:5)."

 Joseph's reaction was remarkable.
 Why?
 Joseph's brothers threw him in a pit and sold him into slavery.
 Before ascending to power, Joseph had done some hard time in prison.
 Joseph had been put through the ringer.
 He had every right to be angry, and what's more is that he could have treated his brothers either with the same treatment because in ancient times, might was right.
 What we see is not a vengeful Joseph, but a Joseph who was longing to reunite with his family.
 Not only do his actions speak to this desire, but so do his words.
 In Genesis 45:5, Joseph said "כי למחיה שלחני אלהים לפניכם" (G-d sent me before you to preserve life).
 There's one problem: it wasn't G-d that sold Joseph into slavery and cause all the subsequent events that led up to that moment.
 It was his brothers who sold him into slavery.
 The text clearly says so.
 So why would Joseph attribute these events to G-d?
 Even though Joseph's dream/prophecy was correct (Genesis 37), I would postulate that Joseph cared more about family than being right or having prophetic powers.
 Not only did he miss his family, but he has realized the importance of G-d in his life.
 Joseph had a hard-knock life, and if it taught him anything, it's that an unfettered ego does not make for a fulfilling life.
 Rather than being the immature child who rubbed his conceit in his brothers' faces, he has figured out the importance of forgiveness as the beginning of healing his years of angst and frustration, which are illustrated by the loud cry he let out after revealing his identity (Genesis 45:2).